How Much Do Granite Countertops Cost?

 Quartz countertops cost similar to granite and are gaining more popularity year by year.
 Low-grade quartz countertop costs $50 to $60 per square foot, mid-grade costs $60 to $80 per square foot, and high-grade is priced at $80 to $100 or more per square foot.
 It exceeds granite when it comes to the strength of the materials, fire resistance, flexural strength, and impact resistance.
 Also, quartz requires less maintenance, is nonporous and has stronger chemical resistance.

 Marble Vs. Granite Cost

 When it comes to marble and granite, marble costs more to install and stains more easily, and granite is becoming cheaper by the day.
 Marble countertops cost between $60 to $100 per square foot for both materials and professional installation.
 On the plus side, marble has extreme durability, will brighten your kitchen, are easy to clean, and are great for cooking.

 The average cost for granite countertops is $2,500 for 158 inches of granite countertop frontage.
 Hiring a granite countertop pro, you will likely spend between $50–$200 per SF, with most homeowners spending approx. $93 per SF installed.

 Where Can I Buy Cheap Granite Countertops?

-Direct granite sales companies in your area will probably be the cheapest place for finding cheap granite.
+Most home improvement stores like Home Depot and Lowe's offer a minimal supply when buying granite.
+Direct granite sales companies in your area will probably be the best place for finding cheap granite.
 Because they are local, you can avoid the shipping costs too.
 Sourcing granite from within the US will also result in a lower cost of materials for your project.
 You’ll need to pay about $700 to finish it out for your countertop though.